Active Caustics

 In the absence of external force field $\vect{F}$, and redefining a flow-dependent relaxation time, $\tilde{\tau}^{-1} \equiv \bsf{I}/\tau - ( \alpha \, \bsf{S} + \bsf{A} \,)$, gives the equation

 The velocity field generated by a point-vortex in polar coordinates is

 In polar coordinates the position derivatives are

-To demonstrate the emergence of an effective centrifugal force due to the coupling of activity with the background flow, we neglect the potential term and the Gaussian white noise in the original equations \eqref{xeqn} and \eqref{weqn}.
+To demonstrate the emergence of an effective centrifugal force due to the coupling of activity with the background flow, we neglect the external force, and the Gaussian white noise in \eqref{eqn:inertialEoM}, and consider fore-aft symmetric particles such that $\ell = 0$.
 For a point vortex, the antisymmetric tensor $\bsf{A}$ is zero everywhere except at the origin, and the symmetric part is

-Using \eqref{eqn:5}-\eqref{eqn:8} in \eqref{eqn:4} gives \rishi{}
+Using \eqref{eqn:5}-\eqref{eqn:8} in \eqref{eqn:4} gives

 Separating equations in the $\mathbf{\hat{r}}$ and $\mathbf{\hat{\theta}}$ directions in \eqref{eqn79}, we get two coupled equations

 Choosing $\sqrt{\tilde{\Gamma}\tau}$ and $\tau$ as the length and time scales respectively, we arrive at the following non-dimensional equations involving non-dimensional variables $r,t$ and $L = r^2 \dot{\theta}$.